ozzzzz/CV/README.md

 ## Interests

-Briefly, I have two groups of interests: 1) reduce the impact of humanity on the environment and 2) improve the quality of life of people.
+Briefly, I have two groups of interests:
+  1. reduce the impact of humanity on the environment;
+  2. improve the quality of life of people.

 In both cases, I have areas that are more interesting to me then others.

 Reduce the impact of humanity on the environment:
 * renewable energy,
 * garbage recycling,
-* eco-friendly packaging,
+* eco packaging,
 * consumption optimization.

 Improve the quality of life of people: